 I certainly love to develop new dashboards to test out functionality.
 I built this one to test out a few Ryan Sleeper dashboard tips.
 Make sure to download the dashboard .twbx file from from my Tableau Public profile (Anthony B Smoak) for free!

 Please like and subscribe on the Anthony B. Smoak YouTube channel.

-All views and opinions are solely my own and do NOT necessarily reflect those my employer.
+All views and opinions are solely my own and do not necessarily reflect those of my employer